lenca56/dynamic_glmhmm/README.md

 # dynamic_glmhmm
 This package provides flexible and easy-to-use code for fitting Generalized Linear Models (GLMs), standard GLM-HMMs (also known as Input-Output HMMs or IO-HMMs), and **dynamic GLM-HMMs** (in which parameters are varying across sessions).
-The code currently allows fitting observational data of Bernoulli distributions, but can easily be adapted to fit observational data with more than two classes.
+The code currently allows fitting observations/output of Bernoulli distributions (binary choices), but can easily be adapted to fit observations/output with more than two classes.
 Inference is done using a variation of the Expectation Maximization (EM) algorithm.
 See bioRxiv paper for more information.

 # Package Contents

-----.yml: enivornment used **etc** dynamic_glmhmm.py: Standard or Dynamic GLM-HMM class fitting code analysis_utils.py: a script containing functions for CV fitting models to find hyperparameters utils.py: a script containing miscellaneous helper functions
+----.yml: enivornment used
+dynamic_glmhmm.py: containing class code for fitting standard or dynamic GLM-HMM analysis_utils.py: containing functions for CV fitting models to find hyperparameters utils.py: containing miscellaneous helper functions

 fit_cluster_GLM_all.py: a script of